Apprenticeships Data Management System

 Here’s a video that gives you an introduction to ADMS.

-The lodgement of any BAC and CAC claims that fall due after 1 April 2022 that relate to wages paid from 1 January 2022, and beyond, will be the responsibility of employers, with the claims to be processed and managed by DESE and Services Australia directly.
+The lodgement of claims that fall due after 1 April 2022 that relate to wages paid from 1 January 2022, and beyond, are the responsibility of employers, with the claims to be processed and managed by DESE and Services Australia directly.

-Employers are responsible for establishing their connection to ADMS to claim future BAC and CAC wage subsidies.
+Employers are responsible for establishing their connection to ADMS to claim future subsidies and incentives.
 To help you get set up, an extensive list of resources and supporting guides can be found here.

 Claims that relate to wages paid between 5 October 2020 and 31 December 2021 will continue to be processed and managed by your team at Apprenticeship Support Australia.